local-ch/lhs/README.md

 `count` The total number of items available remotly via the provided endpoint/api, communicated via pagination meta data.

-`length` The number of items already loaded from the endpoint/api and kept in memmory right now.
+`length` The number of items already loaded from the endpoint/api and kept in memory right now.
 In case of a paginated endpoint this can differ to what `count` returns, as it depends on how many pages have been loaded already.

 ### Find single records